lawfareblog/hacking-cybersecurity/README.md

 ### Week 1, September 20, 2022

 * Our Approach
-* Information Security
+* Introduction: Information Security
-* Confidentiality Integrity
-* Availability
-* Introduction: Virtualization
+* Setting Up VirtualBox & Kali Linux
 * Command Line Interface (CLI)
-* The File-system Tree
+* The Filesystem Tree

+## FAQs

+[TODO Who, What, Why, Where, How answering common questions from the intro session in early September]